 - $30,260 per capita

 - FDI Inflow:

 The individual income tax rate is a flat 15 percent, and the top corporate tax rate is 33 percent.
-Other taxes include a vehicle tax, an interest tax, and (as of January 2013) a new value-added tax (VAT).
-Overall tax revenue equals 31.7 percent of gross domestic income.
-Government expenditures amount to 36 percent of GDP.
-Public debt is equal to over 80 percent of the domestic economy.
+Other taxes include interest, vehicle, and value-added taxes.
+The overall tax burden equals 31.5 percent of total domestic income.
+Government spending has amounted to 36.1 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.5 percent of GDP.
+Public debt is equivalent to 58.3 percent of GDP.

 Starting a business and obtaining electricity have become less costly.
 Seychelles has improved construction permitting by making internal processes more efficient.
 The unemployment rate was more than halved in 2019.
 According to the World Bank, subsidies accounted for more than 20 percent of the government’s budget for 2020.

 Seychelles has two preferential trade agreements in force.
 The trade-weighted average tariff rate is 5.5 percent, and 11 nontariff measures are in effect.
 Foreign investment in some sectors remains restricted.
 The government acknowledges the benefits of foreign investment but has done little to enhance the investment environment.
 The banking sector includes both state-owned and foreign financial institutions.
 Financing options for the private sector are limited.